xinin/MockIoTopia/README.md

 ```

 #### 1.3.8.
 Recursivity in Arrays and Objects
-The Array data type can be included inside another field of type Array or Object and vice versa.
+The `Array` and `Object` data type can be included inside another field of type `Array` or `Object` and vice versa.

 ```
     -
         Name: My_Parameter_Array
         Description: "Example of an Array"
         Type: array
         Fields:
             -
-          Description: "Example of an Array in Array"
+                Description: "Example of an Object In an Array"
-          Type: array
+                Type: object
                 Fields:
                     -
-              Description: "Example of an Object In an Array inside another Array"
+                        Description: "Example of an Array in Object"
-              Type: object
+                        Type: array
                         Fields:
                             -
                                 Name: My_Parameter_Int_field
                                 Description: "Example of a Int_Permanent"
                                 Type: int
                                 Max: 10
                                 Min: 0
                                 Behaviour:
                                 Type: Random

 ```
 ## 2. Usage